Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 The most important part of Tet is family.
 This means that most Vietnamese who live away from their childhood home come back to join their family for the celebration.

-You shouldn’t have a problem with booking accommodation as it’s not a time for leisure travel for Vietnamese.
-Remember that it will be a bit more expensive, as this is the season after all.
+You shouldn’t have a problem finding accommodation as it’s not a time for leisure travel for Vietnamese.
+However, remember that it will be a bit more expensive, as not only is it a long holiday, but it also happens during the peak travel season in Vietnam.
+Click here to secure your hotel stay.

-On the first few days of the new year, museums, art galleries, and some businesses are also closed.
-Shopping is also limited, so try and do all of these before Tet or after the first few days of the new year.
+On the first few days of the new year, museums, art galleries, and some businesses are closed.
+Shopping during Tet is also limited, so try to do your essential shopping before Tet when everything is still open.

-This might also not be the best time for culinary exploration, but you do get the chance to try some of the traditional dishes prepared during this time.
+This might also not be the best time for culinary exploration as some restaurants might close, but you can try some of the traditional dishes prepared during this time.

-It is believed new clothes, especially those in red and yellow or blue, bring good luck and prosperity.
+It is believed new clothes for Tet, especially those in red and yellow or blue, bring good luck and prosperity.

 End the old and start the new year with a smile.
 It will bring joy and happiness to you and others around you.

-Gifting-exchanging is a big part of Vietnamese culture, and doing so will enhance your relationships even further.
+Gifting-exchanging is a big part of Vietnamese culture, and doing so for Tet will further enhance your relationships.

 Don’t sweep the house on the first day of the new year, as it means you are sweeping all the good things out.